ev0clu/chat-app/README.md

 ## Features

 - Log in with Google authentication
-- Firebase uses for backend to store users, chat rooms and messages content
+- Firebase uses for backend to store users, chat rooms and messages content data
 - React routes uses to handle pages
 - Loading screen uses until data are loaded for Chat page
 - Light and Dark theme can choose